gbif/hp-vertnet-plus/issueslist-codereminders.md

 1. https://hp-vertnet-plus.gbif-staging.org/resources/norms/#if-there-is-no-bibliographiccitation-or-occurrenceid-provided-in-the-record  The record number is being changed to 1.
 It should be 105730.
 2. Contact Form - maybe just use Google Form
 3. Add partners link to About page.
 4. Add version to the footer.
+5.

 # Things to Remember
 1. Add Google Analytics
+2. Redirect Links
+3. New IP for old site - archive.vertnet.org

 # Code Stuff